 - The chance of irritated or torn tendons is greater in heart, kidney, or lung transplant patients and in people taking steroid drugs.
 Tendon problems can happen as long as several months after treatment.
 Call your child’s doctor right away if your child has pain, bruising, or swelling in the back of the ankle, shoulder, hand, or other joints.
 Call your child’s doctor right away if your child is not able to move or bear weight on a joint or if your child hears or feels a snap or pop.

 - Call your child’s doctor right away if your child has signs of nerve problems.
 These may include not able to handle heat or cold; change in sense of touch; or burning, numbness, tingling, pain, or weakness in the arms, hands, legs, or feet.

 - Call your child’s doctor right away if your child has signs of nervous system problems.
-These may include anxiety, bad dreams, trouble sleeping, change in eyesight, dizziness, feeling confused, feeling nervous or agitated, feeling restless, hallucinations (seeing or hearing things that are not there), new or worse behavior or mood changes like depression or thoughts of killing him/herself, seizures, or very bad headaches.
+These may include anxiety, bad dreams, trouble sleeping, change in eyesight, dizziness, feeling confused, feeling nervous or agitated, feeling restless, hallucinations (seeing or hearing things that are not there), new or worse behavior or mood changes like depression or thoughts of suicide, seizures, or very bad headaches.

 - Do not give this drug if your child has myasthenia gravis.
 Very bad and sometimes deadly breathing problems have happened with this drug in people who have myasthenia gravis.

 - For some health problems, this drug is only for use when other drugs cannot be used or have not worked.
 Talk with the doctor to be sure that the benefits of this drug are more than the risks.

 - It is used to treat bacterial infections.